GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/salesforce.md

 ## Test SSO

-* Go back to Salesforce.com setup
+- Log in to Salesforce.com setup
-* Security Controls –> Single Sign On Settings
+- Click `Security Controls` > `Single Sign On Settings`
-* Enable 'Federated Single Sign-On Using SAML'
+- Enable `Federated Single Sign-On Using SAML`
-* Go to 'Domain Management'
+- Go to `Domain Management`
-* Configure 'Authentication Configuration'
+- Configure `Authentication Configuration`
-  * Select 'Gluu Server'
+  - Select `Gluu Server`
-  * Save it
+  - Save it
-  * Here is how the 'Authentication Configuration' looks like:
+  - Here is how the `Authentication Configuration` looks like:

 ![image](../../img/integration/Authentication_Configuration.png)